Are Paper Towels Recyclable? A Dive Into The Dirty Details

 But on a low-waste living journey, we feel it’s necessary to spill the truth about those things we use to clean up spills; Not only are they bad for the environment, but also paper towels are not recyclable.

-Still, you can wipe your tears (with a non single-use alternative) because there are some better options for this sanitation item than the landfill.
+Still, you can wipe your tears (with non single-use paper towel alternatives) because there are some better options for this sanitation item than the landfill.

 Keep reading (or watch the video below), as we answer all the most common questions regarding recycling paper towels and napkins and what to do with them instead.

 1. What Is A Paper Towel?